 For congenital adrenal hyperplasia, the copy number of the CYP21A2 gene was analyzed.
-This analysis can detect large deletions due to unequal meiotic crossing-over between CYP21A2 and the pseudogene CYP21A1P.
-These 30-kb deletions make up approximately 20% of CYP21A2 pathogenic alleles.
+This analysis can detect large deletions typically due to unequal meiotic crossing-over between CYP21A2 and the pseudogene CYP21A1P.
+Classic 30-kb deletions make up approximately 20% of CYP21A2 pathogenic alleles.
 This test may also identify certain point mutations in CYP21A2 caused by gene conversion events between CYP21A2 and CYP21A2 and CYP21A1P.
 Some carriers may not be identified by dosage sensitive methods as this testing cannot detect individuals with two copies (duplication) of the CYP21A2 gene on one chromosome and loss of CYP21A2 (deletion) on the other chromosome.
 Analysis of CYP21A2 is performed in association with long-range PCR of the coding regions followed by short-read sequencing.

 For spinal muscular atrophy (SMA), the copy numbers of the SMN1 and SMN2 genes were analyzed.
 The individual dosage of exons 7 and 8 as well as the combined dosage of exons 1, 4, 6 and 8 of SMN1 and SMN2 were assessed.
 Copy number gains and losses can be detected with this assay.
 Depending on ethnicity, 6 - 29 % of carriers will not be identified by dosage sensitive methods as this testing cannot detect individuals with two copies (duplication) of the SMN1 gene on one chromosome and loss of SMN1 (deletion) on the other chromosome (silent 2+0 carrier) or individuals that carry an intragenic mutation in SMN1.
-Please also note that 2% of individuals with SMA have an SMN1 mutation that occurred de novo.
-Typically in these cases, only one parent is an SMA carrier.
+Please also note that 2% of individuals diagnosed with SMA have a causative SMN1 variant that occurred de novo, and therefore cannot be picked up by carrier screening in the parents.
+Analysis of SMN1 is performed in association with short-read sequencing of exons 2a-7, followed by confirmation using long-range PCR (described below).

-The presence of the c.3+80T>G (chr5:70.247.901T>G) variant allele in an individual with Ashkenazi Jewish or Asian ancestry is typically indicative of a duplication of SMN1.
-When present in an Ashkenazi Jewish or Asian individual with two copies of SMN1, c.3+80T>G is likely indicative of a silent (2+0) carrier.
-In individuals with two copies of SMN1 with African American, Hispanic or Caucasian ancestry, the presence or absence of c.3+80T>G significantly increases or decreases, respectively, the likelihood of being a silent 2+0 silent carrier.
+The presence of the c.\3+80T>G (chr5:70,247,901T>G) variant allele in an individual with Ashkenazi Jewish or Asian ancestry is typically indicative of a duplication of SMN1.
+When present in an Ashkenazi Jewish or Asian individual with two copies of SMN1, c.\3+80T>G is likely indicative of a silent (2+0) carrier.
+In individuals with two copies of SMN1 with African American, Hispanic or Caucasian ancestry, the presence or absence of c.\3+80T>G significantly increases or decreases, respectively, the likelihood of being a silent 2+0 silent carrier.